To conduct ethnographic research you will need to make a financial

 OSEA is PC based.
 If you bring an apple, please ensure that you have means by which to share your data and files with PCs.

-You should have WIFI capability and sufficient storage space on your harddrive.
+You should have WIFI capability and 100 gigs storage space on your harddrive for research.

 7. Research Supplies